Universality of Approximate Message Passing algorithms and tensor networks: Main results

 We will call (\ref{eq:symorthobSigma}) and (\ref{eq:symorthob}) the \emph{orthogonally invariant prescriptions} for $\bSigma_t$ and $b_{ts}$.
-Their precise functional forms are not important for our current work, and we refer to \cite[Section 4]{fan2022approximate} for details.
-In the case where $\W \sim \GOE(n)$ and $D$ has Wigner's semicircle distribution on $[-2,2]$, these reduce to the previous GOE prescriptions of (\ref{eq:GOEbSigma}) and (\ref{eq:GOEb}).
+We refer to \cite[Section 4]{fan2022approximate} for their precise functional forms, which will not be important for our current work.
+When $\W \sim \GOE(n)$ and $D$ has Wigner's semicircle law on $[-2,2]$, these reduce to the previous GOE prescriptions of (\ref{eq:GOEbSigma}) and (\ref{eq:GOEb}).
 It was shown in \cite{fan2022approximate} that for weakly differentiable functions $u_t(\cdot)$ whose derivatives have at most polynomial growth, the iterates of (\ref{eq:AMP}) again satisfy the state evolution, almost surely as $n \to \infty$ for any fixed $t \geq 1$,

 Our main results are universality statements that extend the state evolution characterizations of these AMP algorithms to more general random matrix ensembles.
 Corresponding to $\W \sim \GOE(n)$, we study the following universality class of generalized Wigner matrices, having possibly heteroskedastic entrywise variances and heavy-tailed entries.